 Stereotactic and Ultrasound Guided Breast Biopsies

-These advanced techniques allow the physicians at Kingwood Medical Center to quickly and accurately get samples of breast tissue for evaluation.
+These advanced techniques allow the physicians to quickly and accurately get samples of breast tissue for evaluation after there has been a suspicious finding on a diagnostic mammogram.
 Stereotactic biopsy uses a combination of mammography and minimally invasive techniques to get samples of tiny calcifications or spots in the breast.
 Ultrasound guided biopsy enables surgeons to get a sample of breast tissue as small as your fingernail with high accuracy.

-Both procedures are offered on an outpatient basis at the Breast Center at Kingwood Medical Center.
+Both procedures are offered on an outpatient basis at the Solis Mammography Center, a department of Kingwood Medical Center.